Fooled by Randomness

 This problem has a more worrying extension; we are not made to view things as independent from each other.
 When viewing two events A and B, it is hard not to assume that A causes B, B causes A, or both cause each other.

 Which came with the help of luck could be taken away by luck.
-The flip-side, which deserves to be considered as well, is that things that come with little help from luck are more resistant to randomness.
+The flip-side, is that things that come with little help from luck are more resistant to randomness.

 Mild success can be explainable by skills and labor.
 Wild success is attributable to variance.